 LDL-C levels: LDL-C levels are the best gauge of risk of heart attack and stroke.
 Less than 100 mg/dL is optimal, while 100-129 mg/dL is near optimal.
 130-150 mg/dL is borderline high, 160-189 mg/dL is high, and 190 mg/dL or above is extremely high.

 HDL-C levels: HDL-C is the type of cholesterol for which you want to see a high score.
 If your HDL levels are below 40 mg/dL for men or 50 mg/dL for women, this is a major risk factor for heart disease.
 60 mg/dL or above is considered protective against heart disease.

 Triglycerides: Triglycerides are the most common type of fat in the body.
 Less than 100 mg/dL is optimal, less than 150 mg/dL is normal, 150-199 mg/dL is borderline high, 200-299 mg/dL is high, and 500 mg/dL or more is very high.

 Cholesterol Numbers in Individuals with FH

 LDL-C levels are the most important potential sign of FH that can be derived from a cholesterol test.
 Adults with LDL-C levels of 190 mg/dL or above and children with LDL scores of 160 mg/dL or above should consider further testing for FH, especially if they have a family history of heart disease, stroke or high cholesterol.
-For more information about FH or to find out how you can get involved, contact The FH Foundation today.
+For more information about FH or to find out how you can get involved, contact the Family Heart Foundation today.